Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns 'recently resulted sport events with final scores / settled markets' and provides the return structure.
-This effectively distinguishes it from sibling tools like 'tab_sports_next_to_go' (upcoming events) and 'tab_sport' (single sport).
+The description clearly states what the tool does: it returns recently resulted sport events with final scores or settled markets.
+It also provides the return structure, making the purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.